 - You must be an Oregon customer of Portland General Electric or Pacific Power.

 - Systems must be installed by an approved Energy Trust solar trade ally contractor.
 Self-installed systems do not qualify.

 - All system components must be new.

 - Large commercial electricity users who “self-direct” the renewable energy portion of their public purpose charge may receive a reduced incentive.
-Learn more about self-direction in our Self-direction FAQ.
+Learn more about self-direction in our FAQ.

 Incentives are not intended to influence consumer decisions on fuel sources.